ajmal017/stoxx/README.md

-# stoxx: simple tool summarizing a few indicators of your stock portfolio.
+# stoxx: Simple tool, summarizing a few indicators of your stock portfolio.

 The stock data is loaded from yahoo.
-You can simply add the stocks (companies) you care for.
-RSI's and moving averages are summarized for your portfolio.
+You can simply add the stocks (companies) you care for in the function stocks_to_load().
+RSI's and moving averages are summarized for the chosen companies.

 __How to get:__
 git clone https://github.com/glensk/stoxx